Kingston’s new swimming pool

 Kingston Council’s new leisure centre – CGI

 Residents of Chessington have long campaigned for more public leisure facilities, particularly a swimming pool, in the south of the borough.
-It is over five years since the Kingfisher in Kingston closed due to maintenance issues, with the promise from the council of a new facility opening in 2024.
+The Kingfisher in Kingston closed in 2019 due to maintenance issues, with the promise from the council of a new facility opening in 2024.

 According to The Kingston Society, the redevelopment of the Kingfisher Leisure Centre seeks to deliver a modern, accessible facility, but financial, timeline, and community concerns remain.
 Collaboration will be key to success.